hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 Lastly, the `payload` parameter can be set to `false` denoting the payload is not to be authenticated, `'required'` or `true` meaning that it *must* be authenticated, or `'optional'` meaning that if the client includes payload authentication information, the authentication must be valid.

-The `payload` parameter is only possible to use with a strategy that supports the `payload` method in its scheme.
+Is only possible to use the `payload` parameter, with a strategy that supports the `payload` method in its scheme.

 ## <a name="basic"></a> basic